Aspeccttt/RealtimeVision/README.md

 Contributions are welcome!
 Please fork this repository and submit pull requests with enhancements and bug fixes.

 ### Contact
-Please contact Ilario Cutajar at [your-email@example.com] for any questions or inquiries.
+Please contact at ilariocutajar@gmail.com for any questions or inquiries.